 Parents, students and staff all have questions about safety when it comes to COVID-19.

-Click here for answers to common parent questions such as:
+Click here for answers from the Mn Dept. of Health to common parent questions such as:

 How long does it take for symptoms to start?

 When must my child stay home?

 What if s/he tests positive but has no symptoms?

 What if my child has had close contact with someone who has tested positive?

 Guidance in this document is provided by the Minnesota department of health.
 Please call us if you have further questions about your child

 We’re always working hard to ensure your loved ones stay safe while learning at PRB or attending events.